Mickleton Primary School

 Name: Roger Milbourn

-Roles and responsibilities: Subject and class focus.
+Roles and responsibilities: Performance and Standards Lead

 Favourite children’s book: The tiger who came to tea